-When you wish to assign your students to read an article from a journal that is already in the library database, the best practice is to link the student directly to the article using the persistent link (which will send users through the proxy server to the items digital object identifier (DOI)--a unique identifier signifying that even if the source moves locations it can still be retrieved by the unique identifier assigned to it).
+When you wish to assign your students to read an article from a journal that is already available in the library database, the best practice is to link the student directly to the article using the persistent link (which will send users through the proxy server to the items digital object identifier (DOI)--a unique identifier signifying that even if the source moves locations it can still be retrieved by the unique identifier assigned to it).

 In other words, if the student wishes to reach the article off-campus, the student will be prompted to authenticate him/herself through the University Library System's proxy server.